 Ringworm is a common, contagious fungal infection of the skin.
-Unlike its name, it is not related to a worm but is due to fungi known as dermatophytes.
-When the condition occurs on the body, it is known as tinea corporis.
+Unlike its name, it is not related to a worm but caused by fungi known as dermatophytes.
+When the condition occurs on the body, it is called tinea corporis.

 Ringworm : Test your Medical IQ QuizQuestion

 Must Read Articles: